Cosmological perturbation theory for large scale structure in phase space: Cosmological perturbations in phase space

 When coupled to the Poisson Eq.(\ref{eq:poisson}), which we here rewrite (in Fourier space) in terms of the Friedmann Eq.(\ref{eq:fried}) evaluated at the present time \footnote{Quantities evaluated at the present time carry a subscript 0.
 For example, $H_{0}$ is the present day value of the Hubble expansion rate.}

-the iterative (formal) solution we studied before becomes an integral equation that needs to be worked out in a perturbative expansion.
+the iterative (formal) solution we studied before becomes an integral equation that we will here solve in a perturbative expansion.
 Since the matter density contrast acts as the effective expansion parameter, we look for a solution in the form:

 which in view of Eq.(\ref{eq:poisson2}) translates to a similar expansion for the gravitational potential,

 Let us now investigate how the perturbative expansion works explicitly.
 To leading order the only contribution comes from a single insertion of $\phi^{(1)}$ into the expression for the first order iterative solution in Eq.(\ref{eq:first}).
 We represent this by the diagram in Fig.\ref{fig:diagram3}, where the number $N$ of wiggly lines connecting to a given circle (in this case $N=1$) determines the order $\phi^{(N)}$ of that insertion \footnote{In general there needs to be at least one wiggly line connecting to any given circle, and the order in perturbation theory can be read from the total number of wiggly lines in a diagram.}.